Time Dance: Found Audience – Found Space (1977)

 Original Costumes:

-Costumes by John Bailey featured tie-dyed layers of costumes in shades of sky blue and water green.
-Each dancer had a leotard, cotton shorts and a T-shirt, long cotton tie pants, or a skirt.
-Clothes were de-accumulated down to the leotard during the dance.
+Costumes by John Bailey featured tie-dyed layers of costumes with areas of each costume in a shade of sky blue or water green.
+Each dancer had a leotard, cotton shorts, a T-shirt, long cotton tie pants, or a skirt.
+Clothes were de-accumulated down t only the leotard during the dance.
+Removing one part of a costume happened on stage and costumes were sometimes in a pile in a corner on stage.
+The costume removal was done in a simple, normal, pedestrian fashion without bringing attention to how one undresses.

 Site Performance: John Bailey, Maida Withers, Brook Andrews